abolfazlvahed1/AmozeshyarTimetable/README.md

 # AmozeshyarTimetable
 A Python script to get, parse, and generate weekly course schedules from the university's Amozeshyar service.
+Note: Functionality not guaranteed if Amozeshyar encounters issues or changes.